astralfrontier/chaosfrontier-org-wiki/characters/armiger.md

 > "The second reason is that I learned the lesson of the sword, that other Grail Knights have forgotten.
 The sword shouldn’t weaken itself to match the wielder.
 The wielder must grow to match the blade.
 'The king and the land are one'.
 The land isn’t subservient.
 The king isn’t either.
 They’re just united.
 You get it?”

+* The sword is the physical manifestation of a universal cosmic truth.
+It cannot be broken or taken away.
+  * A worthy wielder can teleport the sword to themselves, or themselves to the sword, at will.
+* The sword is a tool of rulership.
+It gives a worthy wielder the power to uphold justice and fight evil.
+* The sword can bend fate or manipulate reality.
+The wielder must simply demonstrate the courage to face a challenge, and the sword does the rest.
+* The sword's powers are not under the wielder's full control, but learning more about what the sword represents will unlock new powers or more control.
 # The Legacy
 **Hero Name**: Armiger
 **Real Name**: Will Eddison